tanyapole/segmentation-as-additional-channels/README.md

 ## Experiments

 ### First experiment.
 Pair MSE loss train.
-In this experiment model resnet50 is trained during 100 epochs 1 times using all image classes.
+In this experiment model resnet50 is trained during 100 epochs 1 times using all image classes using pair MSE loss correction.
 1. Prepare data as it stated in "Data preporation" section
 2. To repeat this experiment run command:
 ~~~~